csningli/MultiAgent/README.md

 # Documents
 We are not organizing the documents in a single page.
 Instead, when you look into a version (or subversion) folder, you can find the corresponding document (usually in a README.md file).
-For example, you can find the how to configure the necessary environment for MultiAgent 2 at "2/README.md", and the class references of MultiAgent 2.0 at "2/2.0/README.md".
+For example, you can find how to configure the necessary environment for MultiAgent 2 at "2/README.md", and the class references of MultiAgent 2.0 at "2/2.0/README.md".

 # Versions